- Get link

 2013 The world’s first lab-grown burger was eaten in London on August 5, 2013.
 Scientists took cells from a cow and turned them into strips of muscle that they combined to make a patty.
 Upon tasting the burger, Austrian food researcher Ms Ruetzler said: "It's close to meat, but it's not that juicy."
 The project is estimated to have cost £215,000.

 2016 The 2016 Summer Olympics, commonly known as Rio 2016, were held in Rio de Janeiro from August 5 to 21, 2016.
 It was the first time that the Summer Olympics were held in South America.
-The opening ceremony was held on August 5 at the Maracanã Stadium in Rio de Janeiro
+The opening ceremony took place on August 5 at the Maracanã Stadium in Rio de Janeiro

 Comments